New Haven, Connecticut: Airport

-Bradley International Airport in Windsor Locks, Connecticut.

-Sikorsky Memorial Airport in Bridgeport, Connecticut.

 Seaport

 New Haven Harbor is home to the Port of New Haven, a deep-water seaport with three berths capable of hosting vessels and barges as well as the facilities required to handle break bulk cargo.
 The port has the capacity to load 200 trucks a day from the ground or via loading docks.
-Rail transportation access is available, with a private switch engine for yard movements and private siding for loading and unloading.
+Providence and Worcester Railroad provides freight rail transportation to the port, with the railroad operating a switch engine for yard movements, a private siding for loading and unloading, and trackage over the Tomlinson Lift Bridge toward the Northeast Corridor.
 Approximately 400000 sqft of inside storage and 50 acre of outside storage are available at the site.
 Five shore cranes with a 250-ton capacity and 26 forklifts, each with a 26-ton capacity, are also available.

 On June 17, 2013, the city commissioned the Nathan Hale, a 36 foot port security vessel capable of serving search and rescue, firefighting, and constabulary roles.

 Infrastructure

 Hospitals and medicine

 The New Haven area supports several medical facilities that are considered some of the best hospitals in the country.
 There are two major medical centers downtown: Yale – New Haven Hospital has four pavilions, including the Yale – New Haven Children's Hospital and the Smilow Cancer Hospital; the Hospital of Saint Raphael is several blocks north, and touts its excellent cardiac emergency care program.
 Smaller downtown health facilities are the Temple Medical Center located downtown on Temple Street, Connecticut Mental Health Center/ across Park Street from Y-NHH, and the Hill Health Center, which serves the working-class Hill neighborhood.
 A large Veterans Affairs hospital is located in neighboring West Haven.
 To the west in Milford is Milford Hospital, and to the north in Meriden is the MidState Medical Center.

-Yale and New Haven are working to build a medical and biotechnology research hub in the city and Greater New Haven region, and are succeeding to some extent.
+In recent years, Yale and the City of New Haven have been working to build a medical and biotechnology research hub in the city and Greater New Haven region.
 The city, state and Yale together run Science Park, a large site three blocks northwest of Yale's Science Hill campus.
 This multi-block site, approximately bordered by Mansfield Street, Division Street, and Shelton Avenue, is the former home of Winchester's and Olin Corporation's 45 large-scale factory buildings.
 Currently, sections of the site are large-scale parking lots or abandoned structures, but there is also a large remodeled and functioning area of buildings (leased primarily by a private developer) with numerous Yale employees, financial service and biotech companies.

 A second biotechnology district is being planned for the median strip on Frontage Road, on land cleared for the never-built Route 34 extension.
 As of late 2009, a Pfizer drug-testing clinic, a medical laboratory building serving Yale – New Haven Hospital, and a mixed-use structure containing parking, housing and office space, have been constructed on this corridor.
 A former SNET telephone building at 300 George Street is being converted into lab space, and has been quite successful so far in attracting biotechnology and medical firms.